 At St Paul’s CE Primary school, it is our intent to provide our children with the fundamental skills, concepts and knowledge necessary for them to express themselves as artists and designers.
-We want our children to love art, craft and design!
+We want our children to love art, craft and design.
 Our school drivers support, strengthen and shape our art curriculum whilst including our vision and values.
-We want them to have no limits to what their ambitions are and to grow up wanting to be illustrators, graphic designers, fashion designers, curators, architects, printmakers and more.
+We want them to be aspirational in their ambitions and to aspire to be illustrators, graphic designers, fashion designers, curators, architects, printmakers and more.
 Our Art curriculum is designed to engage, inspire and challenge pupils, whilst equipping them with the knowledge and skills to be able to experiment, invent and create their own works of art.
-Through spirituality and within the context of our Christian ethos, children will learn about themselves as artists and designers and, through studying a range of artists, they will be able to make positive contributions to society and show an understanding and appreciation for individuality, diversity and creativity.
+Children will learn about themselves as artists and designers and, through studying a range of artists, they will be able to make positive contributions to society and show an understanding and appreciation for individuality, diversity and creativity.
 As pupils progress, they should gain a deeper understanding of how Art and Design reflects and shapes our history, and how it contributes to the culture, creativity and wealth of our world.
-We want to equip our children with not only the minimum statutory requirements of the Art and Design National Curriculum but to prepare them for the possibilities, opportunities, responsibilities and experiences of later life.

 Art and Design is taught every other half-term alternating with Design and Technology.
-To ensure high standards of teaching and learning in art and design, we implement a curriculum that is progressive throughout the whole school, using and adapting the Kapow primary scheme of work which follows the Art National Curriculum.
+To ensure high standards of teaching and learning in art and design, we implement a curriculum that is progressive throughout the whole school, using and adapting the Kapow primary scheme of work which follows the Art and Design National Curriculum.
 The scheme has been written by experts and is designed to give children every opportunity to develop their ability, nurture their talent and interests, express their ideas and thoughts about the world, as well as learning about the rich heritage and culture of the British Isles and beyond.
 The art and design curriculum supports children to meet the national curriculum end of key stage attainment targets and also takes into consideration the National Society for Education in Art and Design’s progression.
 Children have the opportunity to learn and practise art skills discreetly in the Art and design skills and Formal elements of art units.
 The knowledge and skills from these units are then applied throughout the other units in the scheme.
-Key skills are revisited again and again with increasing complexity throughout the years; this allows children to revise and build on their previous learning.
-The Art and design curriculum develop children’s knowledge and understanding of artists and art movements through various units and links to artists through practical work.
+Key skills are revisited and built upon with increasing complexity throughout the years; this allows children to revise and build on their previous learning.
+The Art and Design curriculum opens up opportunities to explore a diverse range of artists, art movements and styles from around the world.
 Creativity and independent outcomes are robustly embedded into the units, supporting children in learning how to make their own creative choices and decisions, so that their art outcomes, whilst still being knowledge-rich, are unique to the child and personal.
 Lessons are mainly practical in nature and encourage experimental and exploratory learning with, not only Key Stage 2 pupils using sketchbooks (as identified in the National Curriculum) but Key Stage 1 too, to document their ideas.
 Differentiated guidance is available for every lesson to ensure that lessons can be accessed and enjoyed by all children and opportunities to stretch children’s learning are available when required.
 Knowledge organisers for each unit support children in building a foundation of factual knowledge by encouraging recall of key facts and vocabulary.
-Each child has an art sketch book which shows the progression of key skills during their time at St Paul’s.
+Each child has an art sketchbook which shows the progression of key skills during their time at St Paul’s.

-To support teachers in their own varied artistic abilities there are multiple teacher and pupil videos to view.
+To support teachers, professional development there are multiple teacher and pupil videos to view.
 Children can see art techniques modelled by experts which will ensure the delivery of Art in our school is of the highest quality and pupil progression is of a high standard.
 The teacher videos develop subject knowledge and support ongoing CPD.

 - Arts Week – which takes place in February every other year.
 This includes visits from outside artists, teacher workshops, an art exhibition and visits from parents.